Colouring exact distance graphs of chordal graphs: Introduction

 We obtain Theorem~\ref{main2} by partitioning the graph $G$ into levels.
 We fix a vertex $x\in V(G)$ and we define the level $\ell$ as the set of vertices having distance $\ell$ with $x$.
 We bound the number of colours needed to colour one level and then give different colours to levels which are at distance at most $p$.
 Apart from being natural in the context of exact distance graphs, this simple levelling argument is regularly used in colouring problems related to perfect graphs.
 (The real problem is, of course, in the analysis of each level.)
 K\"{u}ndgen and Pelsmajer~\cite{KP08} used level partitions of chordal graphs to find an upper bound on the number of colours needed in a nonrepetitive colouring of a graph with tree-width $t$.
 Level partitions also play a key role in a series of papers of Chudnovsky, Scott, Seymour and Spirkl which starts off by proving a conjecture of Gy\'{a}rf\'{a}s stating that there is a function $f$ such that $\chi(G)\le f(\omega(G))$ for every graph $G$ with no odd hole~\cite{SS16}.

-Together with level partitions, the notion of an adjacent-cliques graph is fundamental in our proof of Theorem~\ref{main2}.
-For a graph $G$ and two cliques $K$ and~$K^*$ in $G$, we say that $K$ and~$K^*$ are \emph{adjacent} if they are disjoint and there is a pair of vertices $x\in K$, $y\in K^*$ with $xy \in E(G)$.
-The \emph{adjacent-cliques graph} $\mathit{AC}(G)$ of a graph $G$ has a vertex for each clique of~$G$, and two vertices $z$ and $z^*$ of $\mathit{AC}(G)$ are adjacent if and only if their corresponding cliques in~$G$ are adjacent.
+Together with level partitions, the notion of an adjacent-cliques graph is key in our proof of Theorem~\ref{main2}.
+For a graph $G$ and two cliques $K$ and~$K^*$ in $G$, we say that $K$ and~$K^*$ are \emph{adjacent} if they are disjoint and there are vertices $x\in K$, $y\in K^*$ with $xy \in E(G)$.
+The \emph{adjacent-cliques graph} $\mathit{AC}(G)$ of a graph $G$ has a vertex for each clique of~$G$, and two vertices~$K$ and $K^*$ of $\mathit{AC}(G)$ are adjacent if and only if their corresponding cliques in~$G$ are adjacent.
 We prove the following result for the chromatic number of $\mathit{AC}(G)$ when~$G$ is chordal.

 \begin{theo} \mbox{}\\* Let $G$ be a chordal graph with clique number at most $t$.
 We have $\chi(\mathit{AC}(G)) \le \binom{t+1}{2}$. \end{theo}